 - If you are traveling by a large RV that is restricted from traveling across the Going-to-the-Sun Road, park at the Apgar Visitor Center, St. Mary Visitor Center, your campground, and use the shuttle to explore the park.

 - Use the shuttle to do "shuttle friendly" day hikes or backpacking trips where you end your hike at a nearby shuttle stop.

 - Use the shuttle in conjunction with our concessioners for activities like horseback rides, boat tours, and motorized vehicle tours.

 - The Going-to-the-Sun Road and can be a nerve-wracking driving experience for some.
 Sit back on a shuttle and let someone else do the driving.

 - Glacier's shuttles should not be confused as a tour service.
-Sun Tours and Glacier Park, Inc. offers group tours with commentary.
+Sun Tours and Glacier National Park Lodges offer group tours with commentary.